 Most new TVs and boxes have Wi-Fi built in.
 But some have poor strength receivers built in.
 The best way to connect them is via a Cat6 cable.
 The reason for this is its reliable and fast.
 Once again you can use adaptors that use ethernet at each end or just a Cat6 cable from router to device.
 If your router only has four outputs you can install a switch which can have 4 to 48 outputs!
 This can be put in the loft so most of the cables can be hidden.

-For any help with the above topics please contact me and I can book in to come and have a look.
+For any help with the above topics please contact us and we can book in to come and have a look.